dipndipp/cli-golang-template/README.md

-Here’s an updated `README.md` for Windows-only instructions:

----

 # **Go Template CLI**

 A CLI tool to generate new Go projects with a predefined template structure.
 Simplify your project initialization process and ensure consistency in folder and file organization.